nakat-t/endian/README.md

 # endian

-C++ header-only endian conversion utility
+C++ header only endian conversion utility with OS independence.

 # Installation

 1. This library is header only.
 Please copy the header file to your project.
 2. Define `ENDIAN_IS_LITTLE` or `ENDIAN_IS_BIG` macro before include "endian.h".
-   Alternatively, if you define the `ENDIAN_DETECT` macro, it detects endianness at run time.
-In that case, the speed will be slow.
+   Alternatively, if you don't define macro, it detects endianness at run time.
+   In that case, a run-time endian check is added.

 # Usage